Vanditg/Algorithm-and-Data-Structures/README.md

 # Algorithm-and-Data-Structures
-This repository contains some of the basic, intermediate and advanced algorithm replication in multiple languages (mostly in JAVA, C++, Python, and C#).
+This repository contains some of the basic, intermediate and advanced algorithm replication in multiple languages (mostly in JAVA, C++, and Python).